Equivalent birational embeddings II: divisors: Rational surfaces

 where $F_V=\f_*(F)\in|\O_Z(6)|$.
 Equivalently $S_T\in|\O_Z(6)|$ is birational to a cubic and hence to a plane.
 The pair in b) projects birationally, from the singular point, to the pair in a). \end{case} \begin{case}[c, d] The pair $(\P(1,1,1,2),\O(2))$ is the cone over the Veronese surface, a minimal degree 3-fold, with an hyperplane section.
 It projects to $(\P^3,\O(2))$ from two general points in $S_T$.
 The pair $(\P(1,1,1,2),\O(4))$ has been discussed in Example \ref{ex:noether}.
 The pairs in d) projects birationally, from the singular point, to $(\P(1,1,1,2),\O(4))$. \end{case}

 \begin{case}[e, f, g] The quadrics in $\P^3$ are easy, think for instance to $T_{2,3}$.
 Cubics with isolated singularities have been treated in Construction \ref{con:33}.
 Cubics with non isolated singularities are singular along a line and we can apply the proof of case \ref{case:iv} in Lemma \ref{lem:fiber}.
 The pair in f) projects, birationally, from the singular point to $(\P^3,\O(3))$.
-Similarly all the pairs in g) project, from a suitable number of points in $S_T$, to a pair in e). \end{case} \end{proof} \begin{remark} In arbitrary dimensions a weaker statement can be obtained without much effort.
-Let $(\P^k,D)$ be a pair and assume that $0<\rho(\P^k,D)<\frac1{k-2}$.
-Then following \cite[Corollary 5.10]{Me}, thanks to the existence of MMP in arbitrary dimension, \cite{BCHMc}, we end up in the usual list and it is easy to conclude as before. \end{remark}
+Similarly all the pairs in g) project, from a suitable number of points in $S_T$, to a pair in e). \end{case} \end{proof}